 Confirmation bias is the human tendency to search for, interpret, and remember information that confirms our existing beliefs.

-what is confirmation bias As humans, we are tuned to dislike what we don’t know.
+As humans, we are tuned to dislike what we don’t know.
 Having your views challenged is uncomfortable, and people will go to great lengths to avoid these kinds of feelings.

 When you create content for SEO, you never really think about the long-term impacts your content has.
 SEOs just tend to focus on getting as much content out there as possible and increasing our online presence.
 The issue is that these kinds of strategies, especially when you add AI into the mix, have very real consequences.